dukeboard/kevoree-log/README.md

 Minimal and efficient logger library for the JVM

-##The project aims at offering a very low overhead log library for intensive usage inside a JVM.
+####This project aims at offering a very low overhead log library for intensive usage inside a JVM.

-#Why performance of logging is so important ?
+##Why performance of logging is so important ?

 By definition a logging library aims at offering a way to track execution step of a software, for debuggin, or simply to track execution history.
 Logging library is intensively used in Java program without regarding the performance impact.